Skip to main content

 Jenna joined Ontario Nature in early 2023, bringing over a decade of experience in the non-profit conservation sector.
 She holds a B.Sc in zoology from Laurentian University, a M.Sc in biology from Mount Allison University, and a M.Ed from Western University in curriculum development.
 Jenna is passionate about working in collaboration with others to tackle land stewardship, research, and conservation initiatives that advance protection of natural spaces in Ontario.
 She has extensive experience working in multi-partner research collaborations, conducting long-term ecological monitoring, and supporting community science initiatives.
 Jenna spends her free time volunteering with Waterloo Region Nature, playing games with friends and family, and cheering on the Toronto Maple Leafs.

-Brittney Vezina (she/her) – Conservation Projects Coordinator
+Brittney Vezina (she/her) – Protected Places Coordinator

 Brittney started as a volunteer with Ontario Nature in 2018, working on the Ontario Reptile and Amphibian Atlas.
 She holds a B.Sc. in zoology from the University of Guelph and an M.Sc. in conservation biology from the University of Kent.
 She has extensive experience in the conservation sector, including bird and bat monitoring in Ontario, grassland songbird research in Alberta and rural development research in Madagascar.
 Brittney has a strong interest in the human dimensions of conservation and believes conservation success is rooted in education, science and working collaboratively with community members.
 In her spare time, Brittney enjoys hiking, camping, knitting and seeing live music.

-Tharanya Ravikumaran – Nature Reserves Coordinator
+Tharanya Ravikumaran – Stewardship Coordinator, Nature Reserves

 Prior to working at Ontario Nature, Tharanya worked at Conservation Halton, Hamilton Conservation Authority, Toronto Region Conservation Authority, and Ontario Streams.
 She has a B.A. in bio-resource management (majored in Environmental Management) from the University of Guelph and has completed the ecosystem restoration program at Niagara College.
 Tharanya is proficient at Ecological Land Classification, Ecological Monitoring and Assessment Network, habitat restoration, species at risk monitoring and invasive species management.
 She enjoys exploring the outdoors and trying out new food spots all over the GTA with friends and family.

-Jenna Kip (she/her) – Protected Places Assessment Coordinator
+Jenna Kip (she/her) – Protected Places Coordinator

 Jenna joined Ontario Nature in the summer of 2021.
 Her work supports the Protected Places Campaign by providing visual communication of significant environmental features and conducting spatial analyses of protected places.
-She has graduated from the ecosystem management technology program at Fleming College and has earned a B.Sc. in environmental science from Trent University.
+She has graduated from the ecosystem management technology environmental program at Fleming College and has earned a B.Sc. in environmental science from Trent University.
 Jenna has a deep passion for wildlife and the environment and can always be found in nature where she enjoys camping, cooking over fires, hiking and wildlife photography.

-Graeme Smith (he/him) – GIS Administrative Coordinator
+Graeme Smith (he/him) – GIS Coordinator

 Graeme joined Ontario Nature in 2021.
 He was born and raised in Waterloo, where he looked for any opportunity to be out in nature.
 He has completed a B.Sc. in biology at Laurentian University and a M.Sc. in environmental and life sciences at Trent University.
 His M.Sc. research focused on identifying suitable habitat for endangered salamanders on Pelee Island as well as locations for habitat restoration.
 In his spare time, he enjoys reading, playing board games and exploring the outdoors.

-Melissa Thomas – Nature Reserves Ecologist
+Melissa Thomas – Research Coordinator, Nature Reserves

 Melissa holds a B.E.S. in environmental studies and geography from York University, and a diploma in ecosystem restoration from Niagara College.
 She has worked as a Wildlife Technician with a focus on Ontario’s reptiles and amphibians, and as a songbird rehabilitator at the Toronto Wildlife Centre.
 Melissa has a passion for education and engagement, and has worked in multiple outreach and education roles.
 When she’s not exploring nature, she’s reading or practicing dance.

-Teagan Netten – Conservation Science Technician
+Teagan Netten – Conservation Science Coordinator

 Teagan joined Ontario Nature in April 2022, after finishing her B.Sc. in conservation biology and evolutionary anthropology at the University of Toronto.
 During her degree, she conducted a research project on red-backed salamanders.
 She grew up spending lots of time in nature, but only discovered her passion for studying reptiles and amphibians in university.
 She has experience working in the parks sector, including bat and reptile monitoring, habitat restoration, and science communication.
 Outside of work, Teagan loves reading, wildlife photography, hiking and gardening.